Geometric Origin of Non-Bloch PT Symmetry Breaking

-So far, we have built up a systematic algebraic method for determining the breaking threshold, the power of which lies in the fact that we are able to find the phase boundary without doing real-space Hamiltonian diagonalization or calculating the GBZ.
-We now apply it to model Eq.~(\ref{model}).
-In the simplest case $t_2=t_3=0$, there are only two saddle points $\beta_{s,1}=\sqrt{(t_1-\gamma)/(t_1+\gamma)}$ and $\beta_{s,2}=-\sqrt{(t_1-\gamma)/(t_1+\gamma)}$.
-The coalescence condition Eq.~(\ref{coalescence}) reads $\sqrt{t_1^2-\gamma^2}=-\sqrt{t_1^2-\gamma^2}$, and its only solution is $\gamma=t_1$ that agrees with the transition point previously obtained.
-For more general parameters ($t_2$, $t_3$ nonzero), Eq.~(\ref{resultant1}) together with Eq.~(\ref{resultant2}) also serves as an accurate and effortless method to determine the phase boundary.
-We demonstrate its results in Fig.~\ref{phasediagram}: the boundary between PT broken and unbroken phases in the model Eq.~(\ref{model}) obtained via diagonalization agrees well with the one via the coalescence condition Eqs.~(\ref{resultant1}) and (\ref{resultant2}).
-The analytic formula is, however, much more efficient and free of finite-size effects.
+So far, we have built up a systematic algebraic method for determining the breaking threshold, the power of which lies in the fact that we are able to find the phase boundary without diagonalizing the real-space Hamiltonian or calculating the complete GBZ.
+In the Supplemental Material \cite{footnote1}, we explicitly illustrate how to conduct this method step by step for the model Eq.~(\ref{model}) with $t_2=t_3=0$.
+For more general parameters ($t_2$, $t_3$ nonzero), filtering the roots of Eq.~(\ref{resultant2}) with the GBZ equation is also accurate and effortless for determining the phase boundary.
+We demonstrate its results in Fig.~\ref{phasediagram}: the boundary between PT-exact and PT-broken phases in the model Eq.~(\ref{model}) obtained via diagonalization agrees well with the one through proper selection of the roots of Eq.~(\ref{resultant2}).
+The analytic method is, however, much more efficient and free of finite-size effects.

-\emph{Non-Bloch van Hove singularity.--} It is well-known that ordinary (Bloch) PT symmetry breaks via EP, where the Hamiltonian becomes defective.
-If we slightly perturb a Hamiltonian at EP as $H=H_{\text{EP}} + \delta\gamma V$, the defective eigenvalue is corrected into $E=E_{\text{EP}}+\sum_{i=1}^{\infty} \lambda_i \delta \gamma^{i/2}$ \cite{demange2011signatures}\footnote{This formula applies only to second-order EPs, which is the most common kind, where only two eigenstates coalesce. } .
-The fractional powers in this series reflect the invalidation of the standard perturbation theory around EP.
-To the leading order, $\delta E=E-E_{\text{EP}}$ is usually proportional to $\sqrt{\delta \gamma}$, hence $d E/d \delta \gamma$ diverges at EP.
-However, we find that this divergence is absent in non-Bloch PT breaking, suggesting a novel mechanism of PT breaking different from EP.
-Specifically, we consider $\max\left\{ \Im E \right\}$ as a function of $\gamma$ in the PT-broken phase of the model Eq.~(\ref{model}).
-Its derivative is